Nation Broadcasting Corporation: Television

 On February 21, 2011, AksyonTV launched as TV5 introduced the new UHF channel.
-AksyonTV was launched at exactly 4 am, airing its first program, Andar ng Mga Balita, hosted by Martin Andanar (now with Presidential Communications Operations Office), which was a simulcast of the morning news program on Radyo5 News FM of the same title.
+AksyonTV was launched at exactly 4 am, airing its first program, Andar ng Mga Balita, hosted by Martin Andanar (is now with CGTN anchor), which was a simulcast of the morning news program on Radyo5 News FM of the same title.

 After 8 years as news channel (sports content was later added), AksyonTV is announced to be rebranded as 5 Plus on January 13, 2019, with its programs consisting of mostly sports from ESPN5 and serving as a complementary channel for The 5 Network.

 On March 8, 2020 (after 14 months as 5 Plus), the channel was relaunched when One Sports took over its channel space, making it available on free TV and other pay television operators.
 Meanwhile, its original satellite channel counterpart of One Sports was rebranded as One Sports+.

+Recent developments

+On February 1, 2024, in line with the launch of new channel RPTV, NBC TV stations in Cebu (DYAN-TV), Cagayan De Oro (DXCO-TV), and Davao (DXAN-TV) were converted into mirror feeds of the channel, replacing sister channel One Sports.

+In October 2024, it was reported by news website Bilyonaryo that Prime Media Holdings (through Philippine Collective Media Corporation) has signed a blocktime and content licensing agreement with MediaQuest Holdings for NBC-owned 92.3 FM in Metro Manila and other provincial stations, effective November 4, converting into outlets of PCMC's Favorite Music Radio as its relay national feed.
+NBC confirmed the deal in a press statement on October 28, which also stated True FM's programs transferring to Bright Star-owned DWLA 105.9 MHz in Metro Manila and DXET 106.7 MHz in Davao (which TV5's previous owners divested to Interactive Broadcast Media in 2010, and was later operated by the city government of Digos in 2022 until 2024), while retaining its stations in Cebu and Cagayan de Oro and losing its stations in Baguio, Bacolod and General Santos to PCMC.
+The deal would eventually transfer NBC's FM assets and licenses to PCMC, subject to regulatory appeals and other commercial terms.
+NBC's owned TV assets are not included in the deal.

+In line with the transition, NBC rebranded Radyo5 as the True Network, a multimedia brand that expands the presence of True FM into other media platforms including television (True TV, a pay TV channel on Cignal), podcast (True Pods), and digital/social media platforms (True Digi).

-Legislative franchise renewal
+Legislative franchise renewals

-On March 29, 2022, Philippine President Rodrigo Duterte signed Republic Act No. 11667 which renewed NBC's legislative franchise for another 25 years.
-The law granted NBC a franchise to construct, install, operate, and maintain, for commercial purposes, radio broadcasting stations and television stations, including digital television system, with the corresponding facilities such as relay stations, throughout the Philippines.
+On April 8, 1998, Republic Act No. 8623 renewed NBC its congressional franchise for another 25 years, The law granted NBC a franchise to construct, install, establish, operate and maintain for commercial purposes and in the public interest, radio and/or television broadcasting stations in the Philippines.
+On March 29, 2022, Philippine President Rodrigo Duterte signed Republic Act No. 11667, which renewed NBC another 25 years to perform the same obligations, but now includes clauses involving digital television transmission in the Philippines.